-As focal lengths get longer, you reach the middle ground, at say 50mm, where what you see through the viewfinder is similar to what we see with the human eye.
+As focal lengths get longer, you reach the middle ground, where what you see through the viewfinder is similar to what we see with the human eye.
+These are what we call normal or portrait focal lengths, and they offer very little to no distortion.

-Then we start to get longer, and as we do, the lens has a zoom effect… like looking through a telescope.
-These lenses will bring your subject closer… so you may need to step back to get your subject fully in the frame.
-So they’re best for shooting outdoors where you have the room to do that.
-As a bonus they have a wonderful compression effect which helps to increase your background blur.
+Then as we get longer, objects become magnified to bring them closer… like looking through a telescope.
+You may need to step back to get your subject fully in the frame, so they’re best for shooting outdoors where you have the room to do that.
+As a bonus they have a fantastic compression effect which helps to increase your background blur.

-So let’s walk through the focal lengths, from wide…. zoom!
+So let’s walk through the focal lengths, from super wide to telephoto, and what you would use them for!

 Best For: Landscapes & Architecture